philippearmond/smart-brain/README.md

 ## General Info
-Capture your face in image
+Capture your face on image

 ## Setup
 Clone the repository and execute index.html